wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.1.5 =
+Upgrade now for 3 code tweaks which could be important depending on your site configuration.

 = 1.1.4 =
 Upgrade now for 1 new feature, 8 Code and UI Tweaks plus 2 bug fixes.